bgrins/videoconverter.js/README.md

 #videoconverter.js

+videoconverter.js is a library that allows you to convert and manipulate videos inside of your web browser.

-This is a project that converts the popular [FFmpeg](http://ffmpeg.org/) library into JavaScript, using [Emscripten](https://github.com/kripken/emscripten).
+This is acheived by converting the popular [FFmpeg](http://ffmpeg.org/) library into JavaScript, using [Emscripten](https://github.com/kripken/emscripten).

-## Usage instructions
+It was originally conceived for a project called [http://nodeknockout.com/teams/devcomo](Video Funhouse) in Node Knockout 2013.

+## How big is the JavaScript file?

+It is 24MB.
+For the original demo, it was around 50MB.

+## Can I Use It?

+Sure, as long as you follow any relevant [FFmpeg license](http://www.ffmpeg.org/legal.html) terms.

-These instructions are still See the `test/` directory for a basic usage example.
+The usage instructions are still in development.
+See the [test/](test/index.html) directory for a very basic usage example.
+We are working on bringing a more robust sample app into the repository.

 Call `ffmpeg_run` with an `Module` object as seen [here](test/index.html).  **Note**: this should be done in a worker normally to prevent browser hangs.

-## External Library Support

-This isn't yet compiled with any other static library support (like zlib, x264, libvpx, etc.  It should be possible to do though.

 ## Instructions to build yourself